Arc'teryx Sabre Pant Review

 Our Analysis and Test Results

-These pants offer excellent weather protection, top-notch comfort, style, and ventilate well.
+These pants offer excellent weather protection, top-notch comfort, and style, and they ventilate well.

 Performance Comparison